FL STUDIO BASICS

 Once you have mastered the FL Studio interface, the next step is to learn the procedure for creating music - the FL Studio 'workflow'.
 The typical steps making a track are outlined below:

-- Instruments - Instruments make the sounds used in a song and are loaded in the Channel Window.
+- Instruments - Instrument plugins make the sounds used in a song and are loaded in the Channel Rack.
 In the

 screen-shot above, the instrument interfaces are minimized and can be accessed by Left-clicking on the Channel buttons.
 Instruments generally fall into two types, software synthesizers that create audio using an internal 'synthesis engine' or sample players that play back 'audio recordings' such as drum loops, percussion samples or instrument samples.